 Transitioning to a Greener Infrastructure

-At Climate Change Economics we are embarking on a series of discussions that encompass the challenges associated with Climate Change from a public policy perspective in South East Asia.
+Climate Change Economics is the name of our Policy Group wherein we are embarking on a series of discussions that encompass the challenges associated with Climate Change in South East Asia.

 The first of these discussions took place on Tuesday, June 4th, 2019 in association with the Myanmar Economic Forum in Nay Pyi Taw, Myanmar.

 Energy diversification & reforms as drivers of stability & peace

 We are extremely grateful to H.E.
 Mrs. Dorothee Janetzke-Wenzel, The Ambassador of the Federal Republic of Germany for her valuable perspectives and her presentation on “ENERGIEWENDE – Transformation of the German Energy System”

 Additionally, to highlight valuable data, insights and perspectives to policy makers within the Asia geography and beyond, we are also in the process of bringing together a small group of domain experts and practitioners as Non-Resident Fellows to the Asian Economic Forum.The first of these Non-Resident Fellows will be collaborating from within the: